-The classic Scottish itinerary includes a trip to the Isle of Skye or another of the Hebrides, and that’s certainly doable from Inverness.
+The classic itinerary for a family trip to Scotland includes a visit to the Isle of Skye or another of the Hebrides, and that’s certainly doable from Inverness.
 But for a more offbeat coastal excursion, drive north to Spey Bay for dolphin watching and strolling along the bay’s pretty beach.
 The Scottish Dolphin Centre has a staff of naturalists who can help you spot the sea creatures, plus a small educational center.
 On the way there or back, make time for a stop at Dunrobin Castle.
 It flies under the radar compared to big-name cousins such as Stirling and Eilean Donan, but its rooms and gardens are well worth touring, and its small museum displays a collection of taxidermy and Celtic stones.

 Luxury-loving families will adore the iconic Balmoral Hotel as well as the Waldorf-Astoria Edinburgh – The Caledonian.
 Both of these 5-star properties are located on Princes Street a stone’s throw from the Royal Mile, and both pamper guests in every imaginable regard.
 We offer our clients wonderful perks when their stay is booked through our agency.

 Depending on where you travel to in the Scottish countryside, we can recommend full-service resorts or intimate castle stays or quiet bed and breakfasts.
 Reach out to our family travel advisors to beginning planning your perfect getaway to Scotland!